-Re: Exchange of Letters - University of Adelaide Enterprise Agreement 2017 - 2021
+Re: Exchange of Letters - University of Adelaide Enterprise Agreement 2023 - 2025

-I refer to the enterprise bargaining negotiations concluded on 18 September 2017.
+I refer to the enterprise bargaining negotiations that concluded in April 2023.

-As a part of enterprise bargaining between the University of Adelaide (University) and the National Tertiary Education Union (NTEU) resulting in the approval of the University of Adelaide Enterprise Agreement 2017 - 2021 (Enterprise Agreement), the parties have agreed to an exchange of letters dealing with the operation of:
+As a part of enterprise bargaining between the University of Adelaide (University) and the National Tertiary Education Union (NTEU) resulting in the approval of the University of Adelaide Enterprise Agreement 2023 - 2025 (Enterprise Agreement), the parties have agreed to an exchange of letters dealing with the operation of:

-- i.
-Clause 1.3 Interpretation Institute Directors acting as Area Managers; - ii.
-Clause 2.3.12 Other Circumstances fixed term contract; - iii.
-Clause 2.3.13 Further Employment - iv.
+- Clause 1.3 Interpretation Institute Directors acting as Area Managers; - ii.
+Clause 2.3.13 Other Circumstances fixed term contract; - iii.
+Clause 2.3.14 Further Employment; - iv.
 Clause 3.7.7 Higher Duties Allowance; - v.
-Clause 7.9 Technology Services On-Call Agreement; - vi.
-Clause 8.3 Internal Reviews; - vii.
+Clause 7.8 Technology Services On-Call Agreement; - vi.
+Clause 8.3 Internal Reviews: - vii.
 Time Release for the NTEU Adelaide University Branch President and Secretary;